Thivyan12/Music-Hub-Project/README.md

 By clicking on the song, the user can view the play button to listen the video song.
 Along that a short description is provided to know about the song genre, which movie, singers and directors.

+The web app is completely build to give very good user experience in mobile view only.

+**Link to access**

+musichub675.ccbp.tech

 **Technology Used**